openedx/edx-platform/docs/en_us/course_authors/source/cohorts/cohort_config.rst

    group, the message also indicates the number of students whose assignment to another cohort group was changed by this procedure.

+For a report that includes the cohort group assignment for every enrolled student, review the student profile information for your course.
+See :ref:`View and download student data`.

 .. _Identifying Private CourseWide Discussion Topics:

 *****************************************************************
-Configuring Course-Wide Discussion Topics To Be Divided
+Configuring Course-Wide Discussion Topics As Divided
 *****************************************************************

 When you enable the cohort feature for a course, all of the course-wide